AstroZee/dbm-parameter-estimation/README.md

 A detailed explanation of the estimation technique used in this repository is presented in the research paper

-*Z. Abu-Shaar, T. Podladchikova, A. Veronig, M. Dumbovi\'c, S. Hofmeister, 2025: "Coronal mass ejection arrival forecasting with the drag-based assimilation of satellite observations", Under review*.
-Under review*.
+*Z. Abu-Shaar, T. Podladchikova, A. Veronig, M. Dumbovi\'c, S. Hofmeister, 2025: "Coronal mass ejection arrival forecasting with the drag-based assimilation of satellite observations"*.

 We recommend referring to this paper for a comprehensive understanding of the methodology.